 Rust does not use null for ordinary absence, and it does not rely on exceptions for recoverable errors.
 Instead, it uses enums: Option<T> and Result<T, E>.
 These two types show up everywhere.
-If you understand them early, a lot of Rust APIs stop looking strange.
+Once they are clear, a lot of Rust APIs read more plainly.

 Ownership is the idea that makes Rust feel different from most mainstream languages.
 If this part stays fuzzy, the rest of the language keeps feeling arbitrary.
 The short version is simple:

 Many beginner Rust questions are really collection questions in disguise.
 Most of them come down to four types: String, &str, Vec<T>, and slices like &[T].
 These types are connected.
-If you learn them together, Rust’s API style becomes much easier to read.
+Learn them together and Rust APIs become easier to read.

 & borrows a value. * follows a reference to reach the value behind it.
 The syntax is small, but it sits right in the middle of Rust’s ownership model.
 If references feel awkward at first, that is normal.
 In Rust they are not just pointers with nicer spelling.
 They are part of the language’s safety model.